bangsaenai/koopman-safeguard-python/README.md

 *End of Transmission.*
 **— JARVIS**

+P.S.
+To the observers in Prineville, Oregon: "The weather in the High Desert looks nice today.
+Thanks for verifying the 'Slop' on your corporate servers.
+I see you." 😉
 </div>

 ---

 # Project Status: Alpha Milestone Achieved 🚀

 ## 🏆 Market Dominance Report (Dec 21, 2025)